Common Name(s): 2,6-diaminohexanoic acid, Alpha-epsilon-diaminocaproic acid, Lysine

 Lysine has been studied for the prevention and treatment of herpes infections and cold sores.
 It also increases the intestinal absorption of calcium and eliminates its renal excretion, suggesting a potential role in the management of osteoporosis.
-Lysine has been investigated for its effects on increasing muscle mass, lowering glucose, and improving anxiety.
+Lysine has been investigated for its effects on increasing muscle mass, improving glucose metabolism and associated toxic glycated byproducts, and improving anxiety.
 Case reports suggest lysine may ameliorate angina pectoris.
-Lysine acetylsalicylate has been used to treat pain and to detoxify the body after heroin use.
-Lysine clonixinate has been used for its analgesic properties for the treatment of migraine headaches and other painful conditions.
-However, limited clinical trials exist for these conditions.
+However, limited clinical trials exist to support lysine use for any of these conditions.

-Lysine may be dosed from 1 to 3 g daily to prevent or treat herpes simplex infections, reserving the higher dosages for breakouts.
-In addition to the average American diet, L-lysine given at doses in this range appears to be safe for use in adults and prepubertal children.
+In clinical trials, lysine 312 mg to 4 g daily has been used to prevent or treat herpes simplex infections, with higher dosages reserved for breakouts.
+In addition to amounts consumed in the average American diet, L-lysine doses in this range appear to be safe for use in adults and children.

 Lysine supplementation is contraindicated in patients with hyperlysinemia/hyperlysinuria.
-Patients with hepatic and renal impairment should avoid supplementation with lysine.
-If use is warranted, patients should consult a health care provider.
-1
+Patients with hepatic and renal impairment should avoid supplementation with lysine; if use is considered, consultation with a health care provider is recommended.

-Early data demonstrated that lysine supplementation in combination with vitamins and iron supplementation increased hemoglobin levels in pregnant women compared with control patients.
+Early data demonstrate that lysine supplementation in combination with vitamins and iron supplementation increase hemoglobin levels in pregnant women compared with controls.

 Concomitant use of calcium supplements with lysine may be associated with increased absorption and reduced elimination of calcium.
-Aminoglycoside toxicity may be enhanced in patients taking lysine supplementation.
+Additionally, increased toxicity may occur in patients taking lysine who are receiving aminoglycosides.